NTKHarry/MediaEval2025_NewsImage/README.md

 This applies to both generated and retrieved images.
 If you generate the images with tools like ComfyUI and you edit them afterwards (e.g., for cropping), make sure the workflow **remains** embedded.

 ## Deadline Summary
-* Data release: June 2
+* Data release: May 23
 * Item pool announcement: August 4 (together with infos on the submission platform)
 * Runs due: September 10
 * Paper submission: October 8